 India 印度 (Yindu)Population 1,210 million Area 3,287,590 sqkms GDP $6,266

 The Himalayas form the most formidable natural boundary between any two countries in the World.
 The highest Himalayan peaks including Everest are dotted along the border.
 For many centuries the Chinese thought of India as an enchanted land beyond the mountains.
 It was from India that Buddhism came to China and Buddhism had a very deep and lasting effect on Chinese culture and philosophy.
-When India was under British rule (1858-1947), Britain's attitude to China reflected wider global interests.
+When India came under British control (c.
+1770-1947), Britain's attitude to China reflected wider global interests, especially in the 18th century.
 During the Second World War protection of Britain's Indian Empire was a significant factor in British strategies which included the defense of Burma.

 When the Dalai Lama fled Tibet to India in 1950, he settled at Tezpur just East of the Bhutan border within sight of the Himalayas.
 Relations between China and India reached a state of war in 1962.
 The dispute was over small portions of territory along the border: the Aksai Chin ➚ and the N.E.F.A (North East Frontier Area) near the Burmese border.
 The historical border had been drawn by the British Raj and apparently agreed by the Tibetans but not the Chinese.
 India feared the incursion by Chinese troops would lead to an all out invasion of the whole country.
 China pulled back on 21st November 1962 and the de facto agreement was that China would hold the Aksai Chin and India hold the N.E.F.A..
 This dispute pushed India into the U.S.S.R.'s sphere of influence as it was then hostile to China.
 In the past decade India's increasing economic power and growth rate has rivaled that of China.
 The two most populous nations on Earth with a common border are still not the best of friends.See also India (Wikipedia) ➚